SaraOlsson/project15/Edge-Impulse-Guide/README.md

 **Flashing firmware**

-First, download built firmware from Edge Impulse or as library to build your custom firmware.
+First, download built firmware from Edge Impulse or as a library to build your custom firmware.
 Then either:
     - **A**. connect with over serial port flash the microcontroller using tools like *[west](https://docs.zephyrproject.org/latest/guides/west/build-flash-debug.html)* or by dragging binary to the disk of the microcontroller.
-    - **B**. if device has connectivity like Bluetooth it might be an option with OTA updates, which is the case in the OpenCollar devices.
+    - **B**. if a device has connectivity like Bluetooth it might be an option with OTA updates, which is the case in the OpenCollar devices.

 ![update-diagram](media/diagram-update.png)